Mary Hamilton (politician): Civil Service

 Mary Agnes Hamilton worked for the General Production division of the Ministry of Information from February 1940 to February 1941.
 She then transferred to the Reconstruction Secretariat, later the Ministry of Reconstruction, where she served on planning committees for education, housing, employment, and the Beveridge Report.
 In May 1944 she returned to work for the Overseas Department of the Ministry of Information.

 In August 1946, the American Division, of which she was then in charge, was transferred to the Foreign Office, where she stayed until she left the civil service in February 1952.
+She worked for the Information Research Department, the Foreign Office's covert anti-Communist propaganda branch, and was the IRD's contact for Judith Hare, Countess of Listowel.
 Hamilton was made a CBE for this work in 1949.

 Broadcasting

-Mary Agnes Hamilton presented the first Week in Westminster for the BBC in 1929.
+Hamilton presented the first Week in Westminster for the BBC in 1929.
 She continued to give talks on current affairs and professional careers for women, among many other topics, during the 1930s and 1940s, and was made a governor of the BBC, 1933–1937, and a member of the Brains Trust.